ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-ca.md

 #### Rocky Linux 9 and Alma Linux 9

-In the previous versions of Rocky Linux and Alma Linux, network profiles were stored in ifcfg format in this directory: /etc/sysconfig/network-scripts/.
-However, the ifcfg format is now deprecated and has been replaced keyfiles.
+In the previous versions of Rocky Linux and Alma Linux, network profiles were stored in ifcfg format in this directory: `/etc/sysconfig/network-scripts/`.
+However, the ifcfg format is now deprecated and has been replaced with keyfiles.
 By default, NetworkManager no longer creates new profiles in this format.
-The configuration file is now found in /etc/NetworkManager/system-connections/.
+The configuration file is now found in this directory: `/etc/NetworkManager/system-connections/`.

-For demonstration purposes, our file is called `ens18-nmconnection`.

 Once you are connected to the shell of your virtual machine, run the following command to identify your interface name: